2020 ALICE Report

 - Orange County remained about the same.

 Close to the state average, approximately 49% of Orange County households are unable to make ends meet.
 35% of the households in Orange County are ALICE, and 14% are below the FPL.
-(LINK TO COUNTY REPORT)
+(ORANGE COUNTY REPORT)

 - Seminole County improved.

 Not only did Seminole County see a drop in the number of households in poverty, but also ALICE households, distinguishing it from the rest of Central Florida.
 Formerly 39% below the ALICE threshold, now Seminole County is 33% — 24% ALICE and 9% poverty.
-(LINK TO COUNTY REPORT)
+(SEMINOLE COUNTY REPORT)

 - Osceola County worsened.